+44 (0)20 7306 firstname.lastname@example.org

 He enjoys acting on his own account, or as a junior as part of a large team.

-In 2018 Ben was one of three nominated by Chambers & Partners as Real Estate Junior of the Year.
-Chambers & Partners 2018 recognises his reputation for acting in “high-profile,
+In consecutive years (2018 and 2019) Ben was one of three nominated by Chambers & Partners as Real Estate Junior of the Year.

-complex property litigation”, for his “user-friendly approach and attention to detail” and for his “commercially minded” approach to cases.
-In 2018, led by Joanne Wicks QC, he successfully acted for the tenant in S Franses Ltd v Cavendish Hotel (London) Ltd UKSC 62, a case which has substantially recast the law relating to ‘ground (f)’ under the Landlord & Tenant Act 1954.
+In 2018, led by Joanne Wicks QC, he successfully acted for the tenant in S Franses Ltd v Cavendish Hotel (London) Ltd UKSC 62, a Supreme Court case which has substantially recast the law relating to ‘ground (f)’ under the Landlord & Tenant Act 1954.
+A large part of Ben’s practice concerns opposed and unopposed lease renewals.

 Ben has been recommended in Chambers & Partners since 2013, and Legal 500 since 2015.
 Other comments from clients include that he is “a strong and confident advocate who is well regarded by peers and clients”, “bright, commercial, easy to work with and responsive”, “recognised for his diligence and client-focused approach” and that he has “impressed solicitors with his tremendous work ethic and mastery of the facts”.